aws-samples/amazon-transcribe-email-workflow/README.md

     Bucket: "transcribe-email",
     Event Type: "All Object Create Events",
     Prefix: "audio/"
-16. Assign S3, DynamoDB, SES and Transcribe permissions to the role used by this lambda function
 17. Go to SES console and validate email addresses that are going to be used for testing (this is a MUST if the SES account is a Sandbox account)
 18. Send an email to the WorkMail inbox with an audio file attachment (WAV/M4A/MP3/MP4) and in the response email - the sender will receive the transcribed file